criggall/muon-cooling/input-beam-files/README.md

 - for003Pre6D.dat = ICOOL file from Diktys corresponding to distribution from Stratakis and Palmer paper (ICOOL format)

-- input.dat = converted for003Pre6D.dat file now compatible with G4beamline (BLTrackFile format)
+- for003Pre6D_g4bl.dat = converted for003Pre6D.dat file now compatible with G4beamline (BLTrackFile format)